Deploying a Ruby on Rails application on Scaleway

 command and check the installedruby

-Ruby on rails application typically use a SQL database for data persistence.
-In this step we will install all the dependencies required to have a database running.
+Ruby on Rails typically uses an SQL database for data persistence.
+In this section, we will install all the dependencies required to have a database running.

 -